 Find out how to get started researching your patent, drafting the … Part of the rationale of giving inventors exclusive rights to their inventions is to …

-Interesting tidbits about The Different Types of Patents: How to Choose the Right One for Your Invention
+Fascinating facts about The Different Types of Patents: How to Choose the Right One for Your Invention you never knew

 - The first recorded patent was granted in Venice, Italy in 1474 for a glass-making technique.